deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 #### Source
 <pre>Select Boot Source: Instance Snapshot or Images
-Create New Volume: No (Otherwise launching the instance will fail !)
+Create New Volume: No (Otherwise the root partition of the instance is launched on a volume which is not recommended!)
 Allocated: Select the required OS by clicking on the up arrow</pre>

 #### Flavor